-How to make a simple pasta with eggplant and tomatoes
+How to Make a Simple Pasta with Eggplant and Tomatoes

 This recipe is so easy.
 A couple of simple steps will lead to a really tasty and light pasta dish.

 Pasta alla norma is usually served with salted ricotta.
 Try adding salted ricotta instead of fresh parmesan for creamier pasta.
-It's a perfect combination and the eggplant already adds its own creaminess to the penne.
+It's a perfect combination, and the eggplant already adds its own creaminess to the penne.

 Personally, I hate reheating most pasta in the microwave.
-It always drys it out.
+It always dries it out.
 Since this is already a light sauce, it will completely dry it out.
 If it is a must, then just add olive oil.
 Usually, I will add some olive oil to a pan and then heat up the pasta with a little extra olive oil to make sure it doesn't get dry.
 Then add a little parmesan after and eat up.

 📖 Recipe